 The library has completed its digital archival project.
 We have digitized the North Side News paper that dates back to 1908.
 Access and search the North Side News database.

 Have you noticed the print shrinking in the books you read?
 Come peruse our selection of Large Print fiction and non-fiction books.
 We offer a variety of genres ranging from Christian Fiction to Westerns to Mysteries.

 Great resources available for the hearing and visually impaired.

 This is a very popular resource at our library, and new titles are constantly being added or updated.
-Books are available on CD.
-Also, if you are unable to read standard printed material, check if you are eligible for the Talking Book Service from the Idaho Commission for Libraries.
+If you are unable to read standard printed material, find out if you are eligible for the Talking Book Service from the Idaho Commission for Libraries.
 To get more information on the Talking Books and to view the requirements for this government program, please visit the Idaho Commission for Libraries webpage or contact the library at (208) 324-5427.

 Our library participates in the Interlibrary Loan system.
 This system allows patrons to request books that may not be part of our local library system.
 These books are allowed to be borrowed from other libraries for a 2 week period, patrons are limited to 2 interlibrary loans per month.
 There is no charge for interlibrary loan however, a donation is greatly appreciated for the postage cost.